-Located in the Ngorongoro Conservation Area, this giant crater is the result of a large volcanic explosion and collapse 2-3 million years ago.
+Located in the Ngorongoro Conservation Area, this giant crater resulted from an enormous volcanic explosion and collapsed 2-3 million years ago.
 The Ngorongoro Crater was declared a UNESCO World Heritage site in 1978, and today stands as the largest intact volcanic crater in the world!
 Named one of the Seven Natural Wonders in Africa, this fertile valley is home to an abundance of wildlife (over 25,000 animals!), such as buffalo, elephants, leopards, rhinos, zebras, cheetahs, and the densest known population of lions.
-One animal that you won't find in the crater are giraffes, since the crater's sides are too steep for them to journey down.
-Measuring about 10 miles wide and 2,000 ft. deep, the Ngorongoro Crater is one of the most important prehistoric sites in the world, where fossil evidence of the earliest known human species were discovered!
+However, one animal you won't find in the crater is giraffes since the crater's sides are too steep for them to journey down.
+Measuring about 10 miles wide and 2,000 ft. deep, the Ngorongoro Crater is one of the most important prehistoric sites in the world, where fossil evidence of the earliest known human species was discovered!

 - Tarangire National Park

-Tarangire National Park is Tanzania's sixth largest national park.
+Tarangire National Park is Tanzania's sixth-largest national park.
 Its name originated from the Tarangire River that flows across the area, providing wildlife their primary source of fresh water (especially during the dry season when they would migrate from Manyara National Park).
 In the park, you can find lush swamps that are home to about 550 variations of birds, more species in one habitat than anywhere else in the world!
-A plethora of elephants are found roaming the grounds, as well as quenching their thirst on the bark of the iconic baobab trees that dot the region.
-Up above, pythons, lions and leopards lounge in the branches of the trees, observing life continuing below them.
+Many elephants are found roaming the grounds and quenching their thirst on the bark of the iconic baobab trees that dot the region.
+Above, pythons, lions, and leopards lounge in the branches of the trees, observing life continuing below them.

 - Great Rift Valley

-Made up of a series of geographic trenches, the Great Rift Valley stretches over 3,500 miles from Lebanon in Asia all the way to Mozambique in Africa.
-This natural wonder of the world is extremely active, featuring numerous volcanoes, hot springs, geysers, and earthquakes.
-In Africa, the valley divides into two parts: the Western Rift Valley and the Eastern Rift Valley.
-While the Western Rift Valley is lined with towering mountains and sprawling lakes, the Eastern Rift Valley is bordered by Mount Kilimanjaro, Ngorongoro Crater, and the Empakai, Olmoti and Lengai volcanoes in Tanzania.
+Made up of a series of geographic trenches, the Great Rift Valley stretches over 3,500 miles from Lebanon in Asia to Mozambique in Africa.
+This world's natural wonder is highly active, featuring numerous volcanoes, hot springs, geysers, and earthquakes.
+In Africa, the valley is divided into the Western Rift Valley and the Eastern Rift Valley.
+While the Western Rift Valley is lined with towering mountains and sprawling lakes, the Eastern Rift Valley is bordered by Mount Kilimanjaro, Ngorongoro Crater, Empakaai Crater, Olmoti Crater, and Ol Doinyo Lengai volcano in Tanzania.